In this section:

 Be as honest and realistic as you can!

 “Bestseller” status is not based on cumulative or lifetime sales, and there is no set threshold, nor any single authoritative “list”.

 It is based on which titles sell the most copies in a particular time period, which could be a week, or a month.

-It could be a bestseller in a sub-category on Amazon for a day which might imply a sale of a handful of copies, or at the other extreme it takes about 20,000 books ordered during a week at some chosen bookstores to have a chance at the New York Times bestseller list.
+It could be a bestseller in a sub-category on Amazon for a day which might imply a sale of a handful of copies, or at the other extreme it takes thousands of books ordered during a week at some chosen bookstores to have a chance at the New York Times bestseller list.

-To get onto Amazon’s Bestseller Top 100 radar across all titles you’re usually looking at about 1,000 sales of your book within the first few days following its release.
+To get onto Amazon’s Bestseller Top 100 radar across all titles you’re usually looking at about 1,000 sales of your book.

 All you need is an objective, respectable source to quote, rather than inventing the term for yourself.

 Looking at the latest Bookseller analysis of sales in 2013: in the kind of non-fiction specialist areas that we mostly publish in, a sale of 3000 copies in a year in, for example, "popular philosophy" (rather than academic philosophy, where good sales are in the hundreds), would easily get you into the top 20 titles in the UK in 2008, into the company of authors like Julian Baggini, Alain de Botton and Bertrand Russell (yes, he still sells).

 In the MBS (Mind Body Spirit) category it is 4000 copies.

 In the larger area of "popular science," a sale of 6000 copies would get you into the same top 20 as Richard Dawkins and Stephen Hawking, or in Fitness & Diet, it's 25,000.
 In a smaller area like environment/green books, 300 copies gets you into the top 20.